How to Choose Fast Blow vs Slow Blow Circuit Protection?

 Key Decision Factors

-• Inrush Current Tolerance (30%): For devices with high inrush currents, slow blow fuses were favored.
+• Inrush Current Tolerance (30%): Slow blow fuses were preferred for devices with high inrush currents.

 Conclusion